 I recently watched a Brit video on why foxes make poor pets.
-It took me no time at all to realize they were describing Lulu to a T. She might allow us one pat on her head a day and often that is asking for too much.
+It took me no time at all to realize they were describing Lulu to a T and with her short little legs, she even walks like a fox.
+She might allow us one pat on her head a day but often that is asking for too much.
 She’ll take food from our hands but runs away as fast as she can.
-She does hang out with me –in the morning she lies in front of my office door and groans getting up if I leave.
+She does hang out with me –in the morning she lies in front of my office door and groans getting up to move out of my way if I try to leave.
 I’m pretty sure she is there because I often give her a saucer of milk when I make my coffee.
 But, lately she’s been sleeping late, so my coffee is long gone before she appears in the doorway.

 She convinced our late male-alpha, Mukki, that he was the father of her puppy Quinn.
 Sorry but no, Mukki was neutered (sorry Mukki) and she was pregnant when we started fostering her.
 But, she meant well.
-Sadly, Mukki never did figure out why Quinn wasn’t smart, trainable, a good alpha or intelligent.
-Mukki was ofter seen staring quizzically at Quinn and heard sighing a lot.
+Sadly, Mukki never could figure out why Quinn wasn’t smart, trainable, a good alpha or intelligent like he was.
+Mukki was ofter seen staring quizzically at Quinn and sighing a lot.
 When Mukki passed on to run in the Bifröst on an eternal mushing adventure, Lulu never forgave us.
 She spent days, months and years glaring at me from a distance.
-I still try to bond but after nearly eight years it’s getting through o me that this may never happen.
+She was the same way when our alpha female, Tala died.
+I still try to bond but after nearly eight years it’s getting through to me that this may never happen.

 My husband thinks the dream is a forewarning but one with a message.
 She wants to go on her own terms, maybe in her self-dug hole in the yard or under the fan in the screen room.
 Or maybe it’s all just a dream.
 I did manage to corner her yesterday and sat with her scratching her head.
 I could tell she was torn between enjoying it and hating me touching her.
-Too bad, if she’ll take a cookie, she needs to take a hug.
+Too bad, if she wants a cookie, she needs to pay with an occasional hug.

 I would like to have a pool but I’d rather have Lulu a little while longer.
 I seem to have no choice in either.
 You might wonder where Lulu got her name.
 I named her after my great grandmother, Lulu Bastion Teisse Desrosiers.
 I lived with her for five years, she came here from Tessin in Northern Germany –actually it was Prussia when she left in 1883.
 I was her little liebchen and she was my Mi’mamma.
 There was something about Lulu’s fierce loyalty and love for Quinn that made me think Lulu would be the perfect name.